Top 10 Cornell University Notable Alumni

 Christopher Reeve

-Christopher D’Olier Reeve is a popular actor, author, activist and director who is Cornell University notable alumni.
-Known for his exemplary performance in the Superman movie series, playing the lead character, Reeve won the Emmy Award, the British Academy Film Award, and the Grammy Award.
-Reeve received various other recognitions for his contributions, such as the Walter Briehl Human Rights Foundation award, the Helen Hayes MacArthur Award, and the Lasker Award for Public Service.
-His contributions to paralysis research and advocacy were also celebrated through various honours, and his foundation, initially known as the Christopher Reeve Foundation, was later renamed to continue his legacy.
+Christopher Reeve is a popular actor, author, activist and director.
+Known for his performance in the Superman movie series, he played the lead character.
+For this, Reeve won Emmy, British Academy Film and Grammy Awards.
+He also got the Walter Briehl Human Rights Foundation award, the Helen Hayes MacArthur Award, and the Lasker Award for Public Service.
+His contributions to paralysis research and advocacy were also celebrated through various honours, and his foundation.

 -